The Bankrate promise

 Sallie Mae and College Ave share some common characteristics: the same minimum loan amount, similar interest rates and fairly generous grace periods.
 Both are worthwhile options, though your decision could come down to the features you find most important.

 If you’re looking for flexibility with your student loans, College Ave is likely a better choice.
-Several options for repayment means that you can tinker with your loans to find the right payoff schedule for you, both while you’re in school and when you graduate.
+Several options for repayment mean that you can tinker with your loans to find the right payoff schedule for you, both while you’re in school and when you graduate.
 It’s also a digital-first lender, with a quick application process and dozens of educational articles.